panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 useEffect(callback[, dependencies]);
 ```

-* `callback` is the function containing the side-effect logic. `callback` is executed right after DOM change.
+* `callback` is the function containing the side-effect logic. `callback` is executed right after the DOM update.
 * `dependencies` is an optional array of dependencies. `useEffect()` executes `callback` only if the dependencies have changed between renderings.

 *Put your side-effect logic into the `callback` function, then use the `dependencies` argument to control when you want the side-effect to run.
 That's the sole purpose of `useEffect()`.*